Last Updated on February 28, 2021 by Shaun Snapp

 Is SAP a Cloud Vendor?

-Our conclusion is that SAP is not a SaaS vendor.
+We conclude that SAP is not a SaaS vendor.
 SAP is a SaaS buyer.
 Let us take a look at the evidence.

 Remember X and O data?
-This was all the rage back in November when SAP acquired Qualtrics and trying to tell investors, customers and the media what a great acquisition Qualtrics would be, but it will probably be an expired concept by the time you finish reading this sentence.
+This was all the rage back in November when SAP acquired Qualtrics and trying to tell investors, customers, and the media what a great acquisition Qualtrics would be, but it will probably be an expired concept by the time you finish reading this sentence.
 SAP’s marketing department may be on to a new slide.

 Where Are We Again?

-“In the SAP Universe, SuccessFactors is no longer really new, but integration in perfect ERP / ECC 6.0 (E2E) processes has not been successful to date.
-“We are working on it and know exactly about our deficits,” – E3
+“In the SAP Universe, SuccessFactors is no longer really new, but integration in perfect ERP / ECC 6.0 (E2E) processes has not been successful to date.”We are working on it and know exactly about our deficits,” – E3

 They even invested in Ticket-Web: A ticket system for sports and entertainment.
 This is because ticketing systems are……naturally connected to ERP?